Thursday, August 21, 2008

 Soldering: They key is to not touch the hot part!

-It has been raining a whole lot lately.
-Rain and creativity have always gone hand in hand for me.
+for me.
 That might have something to do with the fact that I don't much feel like going out on rainy days so I would rather stay in and make something!
 So I decided that this weekend was the weekend that I would try my hand at soldering jewelry.
 I fired up the soldering iron, cut up my copper foil tape into strips, clipped a few sticks of solder, and got my flux all ready to go.
 I had my spot all set up like a pro.
 Then I very clumsily ran my hand into the smoldering hot tip of the soldering iron!
 Ouch!
 Regardless, the show must go on and so it did.
-It was jolly good fun but here's an important tip for those of you who are thinking about trying this out at home: Don't touch the iron because it sizzles your skin like eggs on the pavement on an August afternoon!
-Yikes.
-Another great tip is to head on over to your local Canadian Tire (if you're Canadian eh?) and check out the clamps section in one of the tool isles.
-They sell this really neato little clamp with a suction cup at the bottom which is perfect for holding your piece as you solder.
-They'll run you about $2 CAD.
+It was jolly good fun but here's

+soldering around some etched mirror pendants I was dying to get started.
+It was a great success!
+High five!
 I even got so bold as to dable with textures such as little droplets of solder on the seahorse, the fish, and the ship pendants.
 I see much more of this kind of stuff in my future.

 Saturday, August 9, 2008